 Tanning will permanently alter the protein structure of the animal skin.
 It will make the skin more durable and less likely to decompose.
 Different solutions offer different changes to the skin.
 Changes such as the change in color, flexibility, softness, or strength.
 However, whatever method or technique you use, the primary purpose of tanning is to preserve the skin.
 Tanning, therefore, preserves the animal skin and likewise creates leather in the process.
 Additionally, tanning will not only preserve the skin but also protect it from the elements.
 Protecting it from decomposing when it gets wet.

-Different Methods of Tanning Leather
+Methods of Leather Tanning

 Being an ancient form of art, many have developed different methods or techniques of tanning.
 There are many ways to tan animal skin or hide.
 There are however two methods that are the most common.
 They are the vegetable tanning method and the chrome tan or chromium tanning method.
 There are also other alternative tanning methods that we will also be briefly discussing.